Nextpeer/Nextpeer-libgdx/README.md

 <a id="AndroidSpecific"></a>
 ## Android-Specific Integration

 Navigate to the `superjumper-android` project's `SuperJumperAndroid.java` class.
 We will need to pass the `AndroidTournaments` instance to the `SuperJumper` game constructor.
-We will also need to handle the use case of pressing on the back button while in tournament mode (so the other active players will know that the player has forfeit the game).
+We will also need to handle the use case of navigation out of the game (pressing on the back button or navigate to the home screen) while in tournament mode (so the other active players will know that the player has forfeit the game).
+We will also let Nextpeer know that the user session has started.
 Expand the `SuperJumperAndroid.java` class with the following code:

 	private AndroidTournaments mTournaments = null;

 	/** Called when the activity is first created. */
 	@Override
 	public void onCreate (Bundle savedInstanceState) {
 		super.onCreate(savedInstanceState);

 		mTournaments = new AndroidTournaments(this);

 		SuperJumper superJumper = new SuperJumper(mTournaments);
 		initialize(superJumper, false);
+	}

+	// Notify the beginning of a user session.
+	@Override
+	protected void onStart() {
+		super.onStart();

+		if (mTournaments != null) {
+			mTournaments.onStart();
+		}
+	}

+	// Let Nextpeer know that the user session has ended while in tournament
+	@Override
+	public void onStop() {
+		super.onStop();

+		// If there is an on-going tournament make sure to forfeit it if (mTournaments != null && mTournaments.isCurrentlyInTournament()) {
+			mTournaments.reportForfeitForCurrentTournament();
+		}
 	}

 	/** The user pressed the back button */
 	@Override
 	public void onBackPressed() {
 		// If the game is in tournament mode, forfeit the tournament: if (mTournaments != null && mTournaments.isCurrentlyInTournament()) {
 			mTournaments.reportForfeitForCurrentTournament();
 		}

 		super.onBackPressed();
 	}

 <a id="NextSteps"></a>
 ## Next Steps